-Ingress rules · Cloudflare for Teams documentation
+Ingress rules

 Requirements

-Configuration files that contain ingress rules must always include a catch-all rule that concludes the ingress file.
+Configuration files that contain ingress rules must always include a catch-all rule that concludes the file.

 In the following example,

-The file also includes the Tunnel UUID, path to the credentials file, and two ingress rules.
-The Tunnel UUID or name can alternatively be specified in the
+- service: http_status:404 serves as the catch-all rule for the file.
+The file also includes the Tunnel UUID, the path to the credentials file, and two ingress rules.
+Alternatively, the Tunnel UUID or name can be specified in the

-tunnel run command, and the path to the credentials file can be excluded if it is located at the default file path.

 tunnel: 6ff42ae2-765d-4adf-8112-31c55c1551efcredentials-file: /root/.cloudflared/6ff42ae2-765d-4adf-8112-31c55c1551ef.json